otatebe/mochi-container/README.md

 This provides a four-node virtual cluster by docker to develop distributed systems in Mochi-Margo.

-There are four containers; c1, c2, c3, and c4.
+Container hostnames are c1, c2, c3, and c4.
 The workspace in a container is ~/workspace, which is shared among all containers.